rferrerme/twitter-stream/README.md

 * ```docker run -d --name twitter-stream -v `pwd`/files:/files twitter-stream /files/run.sh```
 * Collection will run in background
 * Tweets (full JSON) will be added to the `files/tweets.json` file
+* **Note**: Twitter only provides a small percentage of the tweets via the Streaming API.
+Look for commercial solutions (e.g. Twitter's [Gnip](https://gnip.com/sources/twitter/)) if that's not enough for your project

 ### Stop: